视频 EP2: What is MMV and why is it important in CCS projects?

 Each MMV plan is unique and must be tailored to the specific conditions of the storage site.
 Therefore, it is essential that the plan be adaptable, because site conditions may change with time.
 For approval at FID, the MMV plan must also remain cost-effective, striking the right balance between regulatory compliance and site-specific measurement and monitoring needs.

-To build a comprehensive FEED followed by a compelling case for FID, an accurate and reliable CO2 model is critical in predicting your ability to efficiently and effectively fill the reservoir and predict how CO2 will behave.
-Using SLB industry-leading Petrel™ subsurface software and Intersect™ high-resolution reservoir simulator, you can build models to estimate capacity, containment, and injectivity, then simulate plume migration in an integrated workflow to evaluate a project’s potential faster.
+To build a comprehensive MMV plan followed by a compelling case for permitting, an accurate and reliable CO2 model is critical in predicting your ability to efficiently and effectively fill the reservoir and predict how CO2 will behave.
+Using SLB industry-leading Petrel™ subsurface software integrated with the Intersect™ high-resolution reservoir simulator and VISAGE™ finite-element geomechanics simulator, you can build models to estimate capacity, containment, and injectivity, then simulate plume migration in an integrated workflow to evaluate a project’s potential faster.

 When analyzing and scoring risks, many use a qualitative approach.
 However, at SLB, we also take a quantitative approach.
 Using the numerical results of dynamic modeling to quantify the probability and severity of risks such as fault or caprock failures, unintended migration of CO2, or the loss of well integrity, our methodology prioritizes these risks to deliver a cost-effective and optimized approach to MMV.